Breidablik – History of the Football Division

 2014 – Scottish defender Jordan Halsman transferred from Fram and signed a one season contract.
 Former Breiðablik defender Arnór Sveinn Aðalsteinsson returned home from frá Hönefoss and signed a 3 year contract.
 Breiðablik forward Elvar Páll Sigurðsson returned from studies in the US signed a 3 year contract.
 And one of Iceland’s best player, Stefán Gíslason, moved back to Iceland after several succesful years abroad as a professional.
 Stefán signed a 3 year contract with Breiðablik.
 Two players lest to play with clubs in Europe; Þórður Steinar Hreiðarsson signed with FC Locamo in Switzerland, and Kristinn Jónsson plays for FC Brommapojkarna in Sweden on loan through the 2014 season.
 Preparations for the 2014 season have successful.
 In January the team participated in the "Fotbolti.Net League” – a pre-season tournament for these teams located outside the city of Reykjavík; Stjarnan, FH, Keflavík, Haukar, Breiðablik, ÍBV, Grindavík, ÍA.

 Breidablik participated in The Atlantic Cup in Portugal February 4-13, 2014 for the first time.
 The team played 3 matches.
-The first match was 1-1 draw against SV Mattersburg from Austria, but Breidablik won the penalty shootout and received 2 points out of 3.
+The first match was a 1-1 tie against SV Mattersburg from Austria, but Breidablik won the penalty shootout and took the 2 points out of 3 possible.
 The second match was against FC Midjylland from Denmark.
-Breidablik won the match 2-1, but lost the third and final match 2-0 to FC Köbenhafn who went on to win the tournament.
+Breidablik won that match 2-1.
+We lost the third and final match 2-0 to FC Köbenhafn, who went on to win the tournament.